ByrdOfAFeather/PRIMEr/README.md

 <h1 align="center"> Building TemplateScanners </h1>

+This project relies on another library, TemplateScanners, written in C++ with bindings for Python.
+This is done to take full advantage of multithreading.
+This library can be found [here](https://github.com/ByrdOfAFeather/TemplateScanners).

 The process of building the template scanner module from the provided C++ code is fairly straightforward.
 It is highly recommended that this is built using linux as the build process with windows is significantly more complex, however, it has been confirmed to work on windows.